adish-jain/trading-engine/readme.md

     3b. `new_order` is of `orderType` sell implying `buy_order_quantity > sell_order_quantity` implying `new_order status` will be `filled` and `existing_order status` will be `partially_filled`

+These five cases entirely enumerate all possibilities in the matching logic.
+Matching is event-driven, meaning that this matching logic will only be traversed when the event that a `new_order` is placed occurs.
+In other words, when a `new_order` is placed, we check all existing orders to determine the the optimal `existing_order`, if any exists.
+Optimality of existing orders is weighed on two metrics: `distance` (how closely the `existing_order` satisfies, in quantity, our `new_order`) and `orderTime` (when the `existing_order` was placed, giving priority to earlier orders).

+Specifically, higher priority is given to orders of minimum `distance` away from the `new_order` we are trying to satisfy.
+If multiple existing orders achieve this same minimum `distance`, then we use a FIFO approach using the `orderTime` field to determine which of these potential existing orders we will use.

 ## Running the Program
 ### Building